TheTreeofGrace/Hands-on-with-MUnit-and-Pact/README.md

 Now we should see Passed in the wetty terminal!

-## 3. Writing more tests for each method

 ## [Bonus] Running with the Pact Broker
 To use the pact broker with this solution you will need to make a few small changes.